Immunity Power: Best Vitamin C Supplements

 Garden of Life Baby Vitamin C Drops

-Vitamin C is sourced from Certified Organic Emblic (Amla Berries), delivering 45 mg of real food Vitamin C per serving.
-The liquid formula has a mild and pleasant citrus taste, and mixes easily into food or liquids.
-Third-Party tested and Certified Organic, Non GMO, Gluten Free, Vegan & Kosher.
+This Vitamin C supplement is sourced from Certified Organic Emblic (Amla Berries), providing 45 mg of real food Vitamin C per serving.
+Its liquid formula has a mild, pleasant citrus taste and easily mixes into food or drinks.
+It’s also Third-Party tested and Certified Organic, Non-GMO, Gluten-Free, Vegan, and Kosher.

 Garden of Life Baby Vitamin C Drops